University of Malaya: King Edward VII College of Medicine

 In 1910, Dr Robert Donald Keith became the second Principal of the School.
 The first two years of the five-year course were devoted to pure science studies.
-Physics, biology and chemistry were taught in the first year, followed by physiology and elementary anatomy in the second year.
-The remaining three years were attachment to clinical clerkships in medicine, surgery and midwifery, which covered pathology, hygiene and medical jurisprudence.
+Physics, biology, and chemistry were taught in the first year, followed by physiology and elementary anatomy in the second year.
+The remaining three years were attachment to clinical clerkships in medicine, surgery, and midwifery, which covered pathology, hygiene, and medical jurisprudence.
 Materia Medica was integrated into the fourth year, where practical pharmacy was taught.

 Students were posted to several hospitals, initially at the Singapore General Hospital.
 From 1908 onwards, attachments were made to Tan Tock Seng Hospital (for medicine and surgery) and Kandang Kerbau Maternity Hospital (for midwifery).

-In 1912, the medical school received an endowment of $120,000 from the King Edward VII Memorial Fund, started by Dr Lim Boon Keng.
+In 1912, the medical school received a endowment of $120,000 from the King Edward VII Memorial Fund, started by Dr Lim Boon Keng.
 Subsequently, on 18 November 1913, the name of the school was changed to the King Edward VII School of Medicine.

-In the first batch of 16 students of 1905, only seven made to the final and graduated in May 1910 while the remaining six students graduated in four months later and others resigned from the school.
-In 1919, the drop-out rate had risen to 35%, while in 1939 the number of students failed in their final examinations stood at 44%.
+In the first batch of 16 students of 1905, only seven made it to the final and graduated in May 1910, while the remaining six students graduated four months later, and others resigned from the school.
+In 1919, the drop-out rate had risen to 35%, while in 1939 the number of students who failed in their final examinations stood at 44%.

-At this time a hostel was built to accommodate 72 male students from the Federated Malay States.
+At this time, a hostel was built to accommodate 72 male students from the Federated Malay States.

-In 1921, the school was elevated in status to college.
+In 1921, the school was elevated in status to a college.
 Between 1920 and 1930, the college went through a series of transformations, by replacing the old teaching staff with a younger generation of professionals and also nine new Chairs were created, the first in Anatomy in 1920, followed by Medicine, Surgery, and Midwifery & Gynaecology in 1922 and Clinical Surgery, Bacteriology, Biology, Bio-Chemistry, and Dental Surgery in 1926.
 And the tenth chair for Pathology was created in 1935.

 In 1923, the college's new building at Outram Road was commenced.
 It was completed in November 1925 and officially opened by Sir Laurence Guillemard in February 1926.
 During the opening ceremony, the college conferred Honorary Diplomas on Sir David James Galloway, Dr Malcolm Watson and Dr Lim Boon Keng.

-In 1929, Dr George V. Allen the new principal took the helm, succeeding his predecessor Dr MacAlister.
+In 1929, Dr George V. Allen, the new principal, took the helm, succeeding his predecessor, Dr MacAlister.